Get Newsletter

 * Derived value.

-‡ Covariates: "A" (age), "E" (education), "G" (gender), "Albumin" (albumin), "APOE234" (APOE e2 e3 e4 genotype), "APOE4" (APOE e4 genotype), "MMSE" (baseline MMSE), "BMI" (body mass index), "DBP" (diastolic blood pressure), "HGB" (hemoglobin), "CRT" (serum creatinine), "SM" (smoking status), "SH" (stroke history), "SBP" (systolic blood pressure)
+‡ Covariates: "A" (age), "E" (education), "G" (gender), "albumin" (albumin), "APOE234" (APOE e2 e3 e4 genotype), "APOE4" (APOE e4 genotype), "MMSE" (baseline MMSE), "BMI" (body mass index), "DBP" (diastolic blood pressure), "HGB" (hemoglobin), "CRT" (serum creatinine), "SM" (smoking status), "SH" (stroke history), "SBP" (systolic blood pressure)

-Notes These reports examine the relationship between log-transformed level of plasma homocysteine and AD.We have converted the study results to effect size per 25% increase in plasma homocysteine, using the formula, exp[ln(effect estimate)*ln(1.25)].
+Notes These reports examine plasma homocysteine, modeled as a log-transformed continuous variable, in relation to AD risk.
+We have converted the study results to effect size per 25% increase in plasma homocysteine, using the formula, exp[ln(reported effect estimate)*ln(1.25)].

 Alzheimer Disease Total Dementia